PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 make -j$(nproc) install # Optionally specify DESTDIR for packages (i.e. DESTDIR=${pkgdir})
 ```

+## Notes
+ * At the time of writing, when building on FreeBSD or arm64, you may need to use an alternate meta repository for your system.
+The only way to do so is to add `-DLauncher_META_URL:STRING="[METAURL]"` to your cmake command.
+There are plans to make this changeable post build in the next release.

 ### Building a .deb

 Requirements: [makedeb](https://docs.makedeb.org/) installed on your system.